India national cricket team: Governing body

 The Board of Control for Cricket in India (BCCI) is the governing body for the Indian cricket team and first-class cricket in India.
 The Board has been operating since 1929 and represents India at the International Cricket Council (ICC).
-It is amongst the richest sporting organisations in the world.
-It sold media rights for India's matches from 2006 to 2010 for $612,000,000.
+Its headquarters is situated in the 'Cricket centre' at Churchgate in Mumbai, Maharashtra.
+Amongst the richest sporting organisations in the world, it sold media rights for India's matches from 2006 to 2010 for $612,000,000.
+Roger Binny is present BCCI president and Devajit Saikia is secretary.

 The International Cricket Council determines India's upcoming matches through its future tours program.
 However, the BCCI, with its influential financial position in the cricketing world, has often challenged the ICC's program and called for more series between India, Australia and England which are more likely to earn more revenue as opposed to tours with Bangladesh or Zimbabwe.
 In the past, the BCCI has also come into conflict with the ICC regarding sponsorships.

 Selection committee

-Selection for the Indian cricket team occurs through the BCCI's zonal selection policy, where each of the five zones is represented with one selector and one of the members nominated by BCCI as the chairman of the selection committee.
+Selection for the Indian cricket team occurs through the BCCI's zonal selection policy, where each of the five zones is represented by one selector and one of the members nominated by BCCI as the chairman of the selection committee.
 This has sometimes led to controversy as to whether these selectors are biased towards their zones.

-Until 18 November 2022, Chetan Sharma was senior major selector and Debashish Mohanty, Harvinder Singh and Sunil Joshi were members.
-This panel was sacked after unsuccessful tour of Indian men's team in 2022 T20 world cup.
+Until 18 November 2022, Chetan Sharma was the chief selector and Debashish Mohanty, Harvinder Singh and Sunil Joshi were members.
+The entire panel was sacked after the unsuccessful performance of the team in 2022 ICC Men's T20 World Cup.
+On 7 January 2023, Sharma was again appointed as the chief selector along with Shiv Sunder Das, Subroto Banerjee, Salil Ankola, and Sridharan Sharath.
+On 17 February 2023, Sharma resigned from his post after a sting operation by a private news channel saw him make several loose comments on the Indian team with Shiv Sunder Das replacing him and acting as an interim chief selector.
+On 4 July 2023, Ajit Agarkar was appointed as the new chief selector and replaced Sharma.
+He joined Das, Banerjee, Ankola and Sharath on the selection committee.